ryohashimoto/lightrails/README.md

 Add a simple interface for obtaining multiple data used in a view.

-It uses Facade design pattern and take responsibility for preparing data outside of the controller.
+It uses Facade design pattern and takes responsibility for preparing data outside of the controller.

 In the example below, by using `MyPage::IndexFacade` and `MyPage::NotificationsFacade`, Active Record methods will be called outside of the `MyPageController`.